Valencia01/module-2-challenge/README.md

-# module-2-challenge

-Professional Portfolio
+# Professional Portfolio

 ## Description

-A collection of projects in a website used as a Portfolio also displaying contact information
+This is a collection of my previous projects along with ways to contact me in one concise website.

 ## Getting Started